-Nothing like finding a sheltered spot, tucked away from the wind!
-We were half way across a glacier in British Columbia’s Purcell Mountains.
+Nothing like finding a sheltered spot tucked away from the wind!
+We were halfway across a glacier in British Columbia’s Purcell Mountains.
 It was near the end of the afternoon when we found this spot, complete with a puddle of water at the bottom for our cooking needs.
-The next night – quite the contrast – we’d sleep in the cosy Olive Hut complete with a gas stove and dishes.
+The next night – quite the contrast – we’d sleep in the cozy Olive Hut complete with a gas stove and dishes.

 Sometimes you have to accept the fact that your tent will not be the only one around, that you’ll be sharing your space with other hikers who are attracted to the same thing that brought you there.
 This was certainly true of the three days I spent in a tent on the Inca Trail as it makes its way to Machu Picchu.
 Every day another 1200 or so hikers set off at the start of the trail and given the numbers it works remarkably well.
 As in the Himalayas, I had to remind myself that I was on a pilgrimage and not a wilderness trek.

 Chee-Skon Lake is an out-of-the-way lake in the middle of a Temagami old-growth forest that you need to do some portaging to get to.
 It is also the site of the Conjuring Rock, a massive granite pillar that figures in the traditional mythology of the local Ojibwe.
 We considered ourselves lucky to have the lake to ourselves for one day in October.
 We pitched our tent on the choice spot directly across from the Conjuring Rock.
 It is on the spit you see on the far side of the lake with our green tarp barely visible.